Estete9/money-history/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- ACKNOWLEDGMENTS TO CREATIVE LICENSE AND OTHERS
+ACKNOWLEDGMENTS TO CREATIVE LICENSE AND OTHERS
+- #### Original design idea by Nelson Sakwa on Behance.

 <!-- LICENSE -->